Etavonni/Assignment20.1/README.md

 #### Next steps
 What suggestions do you have for next steps?

-Next steps will be to add the Gradient Boosting Machine and Support Vector Machine models and compare their performance against the baseline.
+Next steps will be to add the Gradient Boosting Machine, Support Vector Machine and LSTM models and compare their performance against the baseline.

 #### Outline of project